Lady Julia Percy Island: Access

-Access to Lady Julia Percy Island itself is restricted, and landing is by permit only.
-However, boat cruises from Port Fairy to the waters around the island are popular; they allow people to see the seal colony and watch whales and seabirds on the way.
+Access to Lady Julia Percy Island is restricted by law, and landing is by permit only.
+Access is only possible in a tiny boat, and entails climbing up a small cliff upon landing.

+Boat cruises from Port Fairy to the waters around the island are available; they allow people to see the seal colony and watch whales and seabirds on the way.